 Until he was downsized, affable, amiable Larry Crowne (Hanks) was a superstar team leader at the big-box company where he's worked since his time in the Navy.
 Underwater on his mortgage and unclear on what to do with his suddenly free days, Larry heads to his local college to start over.
 There he becomes part of a colorful community of outcasts, also-rans and the overlooked all trying to find a better future for themselves...often moving around town in a herd of scooters.
 In his public-speaking class, Larry develops an unexpected crush on his teacher Mercedes Tainot (Roberts), who has lost as much passion for teaching as she has for her husband.
 The simple guy who has every reason to think his life has stalled will come to learn an unexpected lesson: when you think everything worth having has passed you by, you just might discover your reason to live.
 Written by

-Given that he was going to be cast as the husband of Julia Roberts' character, Bryan Cranston went on an accelerated workout and diet regime.
+After being given the news that he was going to be cast as the husband of Julia Roberts' character, Bryan Cranston went on an accelerated workout and diet regiment.
 He also bleached his teeth white.
 Cranston claimed it was an attempt to come as close as possible to convince people that his character would be married to someone like Roberts, by having a younger looking character.
 See more »

-Every scene with Lamar had him smoking a pipe, however it was always the same pipe.
-Dedicated pipe smokers have numerous pipes and rotate their use as they need about a week to recover from smoking, therefore never smoke the same pipe day after day.
+Every scene with Lamar had him smoking a pipe; however, it was always the same pipe.
+Dedicated pipe smokers have numerous pipes and rotate their use as they need about a week to recover from smoking, therefore they never smoke the same pipe day after day.
 See more »

 12 of 18 people found this review helpful.

 Was this review helpful to you?